emilienaufauvre/Java-RMI-Chat/README.md

 ## Description

-Based on Java RMI default implementation, the chat consists in one server application, and another for clients (i.e the server application should be launched on a host, before the clients can launch their one).
+Based on Java RMI default implementation, the chat consists in one server application, and another for clients (i.e. the server application should be launched on a host, before the clients can launch their one).

 ### Features: